-If you invest in our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per share of our common stock and the as adjusted net tangible book value per share of our common stock immediately after this offering.
-Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock in this offering and the as adjusted net tangible book value per share of common stock immediately after completion of this offering.
+If you invest in our common stock and warrants in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per fixed combination (attributing no value to the warrants) and the as adjusted net tangible book value per share of our common stock immediately after this offering.
+Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of shares of common stock and warrants in this offering and the as adjusted net tangible book value per share of common stock immediately after completion of this offering.

 Net tangible book value per share is determined by dividing our total tangible assets less our total liabilities by the number of shares of common stock outstanding.
-Our historical net tangible book value as of September 30, 2017 was \$20.6 million, or \$2.31 per share.
+Our historical net tangible book value as of September 30, 2017 was \$20.2 million, or \$2.27 per share.

-After giving effect to the sale by us of shares of common stock in this offering at an assumed public offering price of \$ per share, the closing sale price of our common stock on the Nasdaq Capital Market on , 2017, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of September 30, 2017 would have been \$ million, or \$ per share.
-This represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing stockholders and immediate dilution of \$ per share to investors purchasing shares of common stock in this offering at the public offering price.
+After giving effect to the sale by us of shares of common stock and warrants in this offering at an assumed public offering price of \$6.35 per share, the closing sale price of our common stock on the Nasdaq Capital Market on January 4, 2018, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of warrants in this offering, our as adjusted net tangible book value as of September 30, 2017 would have been \$29.3 million, or \$2.79 per share.
+This represents an immediate increase in as adjusted net tangible book value of \$0.52 per share to our existing stockholders and immediate dilution of \$3.56 per share to investors purchasing shares of common stock and warrants in this offering at the public offering price.
 The following table illustrates this dilution:

-Assumed public offering price per share \$ Historical net tangible book value per share as of September 30, 2017 \$2.31 Increase in net tangible book value per share attributable to new investors in this offering As adjusted net tangible book value per share after this offering Dilution per share to new investors \$
+Assumed public offering price per share \$6.35 Historical net tangible book value per share as of September 30, 2017 \$2.27 Increase in net tangible book value per share attributable to new investors in this offering 0.52 As adjusted net tangible book value per share after this offering 2.79 Dilution per share to new investors \$3.56

-If the underwriter exercises its option to purchase additional shares in full, the as adjusted net tangible book value per share of our common stock immediately after this offering would be \$ per share, and the dilution in net tangible book value per share to new investors in this offering would be \$ per share.
+If the underwriter exercises its option to purchase additional shares and warrants in full, the as adjusted net tangible book value per share of our common stock immediately after this offering would be \$2.86 per share, and the dilution in net tangible book value per share to new investors in this offering would be \$3.49 per share.

-A \$1.00 increase (decrease) in the assumed public offering price of \$ per share, the closing price of our common stock on the Nasdaq Capital Market on , 2017, would increase (decrease) cash and cash equivalents, total stockholders' equity and total capitalization by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase of 100,000 shares in the number of shares offered by us, assuming that the assumed public offering price remains the same, would increase cash, total stockholders' equity and total capitalization by \$ million.
-Similarly, each decrease of 100,000 shares in the number of shares offered by us, assuming that the assumed public offering price remains the same, would decrease cash and cash equivalents, total stockholders' equity and total capitalization by \$ million.
+A \$1.00 increase (decrease) in the assumed public offering price of \$6.35 per share, the closing price of our common stock on the Nasdaq Capital Market on January 4, 2018, would increase (decrease) cash and cash equivalents, total stockholders' equity and total capitalization by \$1.4 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase of 1 million shares in the number of shares offered by us, assuming that the assumed public offering price remains the same, would increase cash, total stockholders' equity and total capitalization by \$5.8 million.
+Similarly, each decrease of 1 million shares in the number of shares offered by us, assuming that the assumed public offering price remains the same, would decrease cash and cash equivalents, total stockholders' equity and total capitalization by \$5.8 million.